qbcore-framework/qb-management/README.md

 New qb-bossmenu / qb-gangmenu converted into one resource using qb-menu and qb-input, with SQL support for society funds!

-This update requires DrawText support from QB-Core.
-Currently you require the dev branch to do so.

 ## Dependencies
 - [qb-core](https://github.com/qbcore-framework/qb-core)
 - [qb-smallresources](https://github.com/qbcore-framework/qb-smallresources) (For the Logs)